Repetitive Motion Injury and Upper Extremity Musculoskeletal Disorders – Interpreters are at Risk

 The increase of interpreters experiencing Repetitive Motion Injury is greatly affecting the ability to continue to work.
 More and more interpreters are leaving the field due to injury and constant pain or are facing surgeries to repair damage from injuries caused by the profession.
 In an article from Science Daily, Matthew Marshall a researcher on this topic from Rochester Institute of Technology is quoted saying, “… the impact of injury on interpreters and its effect on retention is a major issue in the Deaf Community because any reduction in the interpreter population would have an adverse effect on the full societal participation of deaf and hard of hearing individuals”.

 For self care and prevention WebMD recommends applying ice 2-3 times daily for 20-30 minutes each, warm ups and cool downs prior to beginning activities that induce repetitive motion injury pain, avoiding activities that cause flare ups, range of motion exercises, and splints or bands.
 If those approaches do not prevent repetitive motion injury, non steroidal anti-inflammatory drugs (aspirin, naproxen, ibuprofen), steroid injections, physical therapy, ultrasound, warm water baths, ice, elevation, and pain creams might all be recommended by a physician, as well as possible surgical options.

-This blog has been prepared for general informational purposes only.
+This blog has been prepared for general informational purposes only from Nationwide Interpreter Resources – Interpreting agency.
 It is not intended to provide and should not be relied on for medical advice.
 Please consult your physician regarding your specific situation.